abhinavmangla/IntlFlutter/README.md

 # flutter_app

-A new Flutter application.
+A new Flutter application..

-This flutter application is for International Flutter hackathon.
+This flutter application is for International Flutter hackathon..